spriadka/testsuite/README.md

 Path to Firefox binary file.
 If not provided system default firefox will be used.
 E.g. `-Darq.extension.webdriver.firefox_binary=/home/user/apps/firefox-31.2.0esr/firefox`

+## Tips

+* If you want tests to be run on background use vncserver.
+E.g.

+`vncserver :10 -geometry 1920x1080`

+`export DISPLAY=:10`

 ## Known issues

 * For `-Pwildfly-domain` profile it's currently necessary to start the domain manually.
+* No sreenshots on test failure neither test error currently (It seems Arquillian unlike Surefire thinks they passed).

 ## Problems?